-The health carrier shall provide a list that specifies to which classification (or applicable sub-classification) all benefits were assigned.
 Review the health carrier's list that specified the classification or sub-classification to which each benefit was assigned.

-The health carrier shall identify which, if any, benefits were classified into sub-classifications.
 Determine whether the health carrier uses permissible sub-classifications for any benefits.

-Please note that the only permissible sub-classifications are: multiple tiers for prescription drugs benefits that are based on reasonable factors1 (45 CFR § 146.136(c)(3)(iii)(A)); multiple network tiers that are based on reasonable factors within the inpatient in-network and outpatient in-network classifications (45 CFR § 146.136(c)(3)(iii)(B)); outpatient office visits and outpatient other services within the outpatient in-network and outpatient out-of-network classifications (45 CFR § 146.136(c)(3)(iii)(C)).
-Reasonable factors include cost, efficacy, generic versus brand name, and mail order versus pharmacy pick-up (45 CFR § 146.136(c)(3)(iii)(A) Author note: the footnote #1 in the previous draft of this document has been incorporated within the text, instead of as a footnote.
+Please note that the only permissible sub-classifications are: multiple tiers for prescription drugs benefits that are based on reasonable factors 1 (45 CFR § 146.136(c)(3)(iii)(A)); multiple network tiers that are based on reasonable factors within the inpatient in-network and outpatient in-network classifications (45 CFR § 146.136(c)(3)(iii)(B)); outpatient office visits and outpatient other services within the outpatient in-network and outpatient out-of-network classifications (45 CFR § 146.136(c)(3)(iii)(C)).
+Reasonable factors include cost, efficacy, generic versus brand name, and mail order versus pharmacy pick-up (45 CFR § 146.136(c)(3)(iii)(A).

-The carrier shall retain sub-classifications for all parity analyses and testing for financial requirements, quantitative treatments limitations and nonquantitative treatment limitations.
-Review the standard used by tThe health carrier shall identify the standards used to determine which classification of benefits (or applicable sub-classification) a particular benefit was assigned to and indicate verify that the same standards were used for assigning medical/surgical benefits and mental health or substance use disorder benefits.
+Review the standard used by the health carrier to determine which classification of benefits (or applicable subclassification) a particular benefit was assigned to and verify that the same standards were used for assigning medical/surgical benefits and mental health or substance use disorder benefits.

-The Review the health carrier's documentation that shall demonstrates that mental health or substance use disorder benefits are covered in each classification in which medical/surgical benefits are covered.
+Review the health carrier's documentation that demonstrates that mental health or substance use disorder benefits are covered in each classification in which medical/surgical benefits are covered.